SEACRY-LOVE/seacry-love.github.io/README.md

-# PEACERA 2020
+# AYCHPI

-The Peacera is a project of AYCHDeveloper, under the license of AGPL-3.0.
+The AYCHPI is a project of AYCHDeveloper, under the license of AGPL-3.0.
-The project is a modern Web publication of the free version of the book _Mindfulness in Plain English.
+The project is a modern Web publication of the free version of the Peacera for Mindfulness practice.
+It is written in Plain English.

-[We made](https://github.com/peacera/peacera/) this online for the peace lovers around the world.
+[AYCHPI](https://aychpi.github.io/) this online for the peace lovers around the world.
 I have discovered that 🎁🎁 'sharing is caring' 🎁🎁.
-Thanks to AYCHDeveloper and the mindfulness publication.
+Thanks to AYCHDeveloper and the Peacera practice for mindfulness.
 Visit us on [peacera.blogspot.com](https://peacera.blogspot.com/) for a grateful note.

 ## Code of conduct